-Rugby Borough Council Local Plan - Emerging Policy Framework
+Rugby Borough Council Local Plan

-4.6.14 In the emerging Local Plan Policy GP2: Settlement Hierarchy, Willoughby is identified as a Rural Village where 'Development will be permitted within existing boundaries only, including the conversion of existing buildings where national policy permits.'
-The remainder of the parish falls under "Countryside" where 'new development will be resisted; only where national policy on countryside locations allows will development be permitted.'
-The proposed new Village Inset Map 32 from the Publication Draft Local Plan is provided as Map 7 below.
+4.6.12 In Local Plan Policy GP2: Settlement Hierarchy, Willoughby is identified as a Rural Village where 'Development will be permitted within existing boundaries only, including the conversion of existing buildings where national policy permits.'
+The remainder of the parish falls under 'Countryside' where 'new development will be resisted; only where national policy on countryside locations allows will development be permitted.'
+The Village Inset Map 32 from the Local Plan is provided as Map 7 below.